CAGR in Mutual fund

 What is CAGR in Mutual Funds?

-CAGR stands for Compound Annual Growth Rate.
-It is a crucial metric used to measure the mean annual growth rate of an investment over a specified period, assuming the profits are reinvested at the end of each period.
-In the context of mutual funds, the meaning of CAGR in mutual funds refers to the rate at which your investment grows annually, compounded over time.
+CAGR stands for compound annual growth rate is a key metric used to measure the average annual growth rate of an investment over a specific period, assuming profits are reinvested.
+In the context of mutual funds, CAGR represents the annualized rate at which your investment grows over time.

 CAGR provides a smooth annual growth rate by eliminating the volatility that can occur in the short term.
 It’s particularly useful for comparing the growth of different investments or assessing the performance of a mutual fund over multiple years.